Shresht7/DenoScripts/README.md

 ## Usage

-All of these scripts require [**Deno**](https://deno.land/) to be installed on your machine.
+All of these scripts require [**Deno**](https://deno.land/) to be installed on the machine.

-You can run these scripts directly from the web.
+The scripts can be run directly from the web

 ```sh
 deno run [...PERMISSIONS] <URL_TO_SCRIPT> [...ARGUMENTS]
 ```

 Scripts can also be [installed](https://deno.land/manual/tools/script_installer) locally

 ```sh
 deno install [...PERMISSIONS] <URL_TO_SCRIPT> --name <SCRIPT_NAME>